rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 ## How It Works

+- **Bot Initialization**: The bot initializes using the provided Telegram bot tokens for both IOE and IOM.
+The bots poll for updates and respond to user commands.

-- **Fetch Current Notices**: The bot fetches the latest notices from the IOE and IOM website using Axios and Cheerio.
+- **Fetch Current Notices**: The bot fetches the latest notices (exam, entrance, and official notices) from IOE and IOM websites using Axios and Cheerio.

-- **Fetch Saved Notices**: The bot reads previously saved notices from json files.
+- **Fetch Saved Notices**: The bot loads previously saved notices from JSON files.

-- **Check for New Notices**: The bot compares the current notices with the saved ones to identify any new notices.
+- **Check for New Notices**: The bot compares the fetched notices with the saved ones to identify new notices.

-- **Notify Users**: If there are any new notices, the bot sends them to all registered Telegram users.
+- **Send Notices**: New notices are sent to all registered Telegram users.
+The messages are formatted using HTML for better readability.

+- **Polling and Error Handling**: The bot stops polling after a certain duration (e.g., 10 seconds) to adhere to GitHub Actions' free tier limitations.This limit prevents the bot from running indefinitely while still being able to check for updates regularly.

 ## Dependencies

 - **axios**: For making HTTP requests.

 - **cheerio**: For parsing HTML and extracting data.

 - **dotenv**: For loading environment variables.

 - **node-telegram-bot-api**: For interacting with the Telegram Bot API.

 ## License